 Turkey is a vitamin and mineral rich source of protein.
 It is a rich source of tryptophan which is a precursor of the neurotransmitter serotonin, our feel-good hormone.
 It’s also a great source of vitamin B12, which makes it a great option for those who suffer from anxiety and mood disorders.
 I like to cook with it occasionally to add a little nutritional variety to my families diet.
 The assortment of vegetables included in the meatballs and sauce contributes lots of plant-based fibre and nutrition.

 You can serve this dish the traditional way, with whole wheat or gluten-free spaghetti.
 Or for even more nutritional bang for your buck, serve it with zoodles (courgettes/zucchini spiralized) or quinoa.
 Whatever your preference, these are SO delicious!

-- 1 kg ripe tomatoes or 2 x 400g tins of chopped tomatoes
+- 1 kg roma tomatoe/s (or 2 x 400g tins of chopped tomatoes)

-- 1 tablespoon red wine or balsamic vinegar
+- 1 tbsp red wine vinegar (or balsamic vinegar)

-- 1 small rasher short cut bacon, finely diced
+- 1 rasher/s bacon - short cut, finely diced

 - 500 g turkey mince